Native Hawaiians: Native Hawaiian Government Reorganization Act of 2009

 In the early 2000s, the Congressional delegation of the State of Hawaiʻi introduced the Native Hawaiian Federal Recognition Bill (Akaka bill), an attempt to recognize and form a Native Hawaiian government entity to negotiate with state and federal governments.
 The bill would establish, for the first time, a formal political and legal relationship between a Native Hawaiian entity and the US government.
 Proponents consider the legislation to be an acknowledgement and partial correction of past injustices.
-They included Hawaiʻi's Congressional delegation, as well as former Governor Linda Lingle.
+They included Hawaii's Congressional delegation, as well as former Governor Linda Lingle.
 Opponents include the U.S. Commission on Civil Rights (who doubted the constitutionality of creating a race-based government), libertarian activists (who challenged the accuracy of claims of injustice), and other Native Hawaiian sovereignty activists (who claimed that the legislation would prevent complete independence from the United States).

 A Ward Research poll commissioned in 2003 by the Office of Hawaiian Affairs reported that "Eighty-six percent of the 303 Hawaiian residents polled by Ward Research said 'yes.'
 Only 7 percent said 'no,' with 6 percent unsure ...
 Of the 301 non-Hawaiians polled, almost eight in 10 (78 percent) supported federal recognition, 16 percent opposed it, with 6 percent unsure."
 A Zogby International poll commissioned in 2009 by the Grassroot Institute of Hawaii indicated that a plurality (39%) of Hawaiʻi residents opposed it and that 76% indicated that they were unwilling to pay higher taxes to offset any resulting tax revenue loss due to the act.